khulnasoft-lab/design.khulnasoft.com/README.md

 GitLab is an open source project and we are very happy to accept community contributions.
 Please refer to [CONTRIBUTING.md](/CONTRIBUTING.md) for details.

+## Troubleshooting

+If you run into problems while running `yarn` or `yarn start`, they may be due to a mismatch between the components installed on your computer and the versions required by the build scripts in this repository.
+To fix these problems, try running `yarn upgrazde`.